 Part 2 provides the first step in moving from cultural childhood to cultural adulthood.

-It begins with concepts that you will need to know, but that people will not think
+It begins to unpack the things you will need to know, but that people will not think

-must be pieced together from seeing how they operate in a variety of contexts.
+must be pieced together from seeing how these distinctions are communicated constantly, in a variety of contexts.

 We investigate these in body language, spoken language, emotional expression, and the organization of architectural space.
 These concepts are crucial in "reading" how people are relating to you, and